 OPM administers the largest civilian pension plan, which covers substantially all full-time, permanent civilian federal employees.
 This plan includes two components of defined benefits, the CSRS and the FERS.
 The basic benefit components of the CSRS and the FERS are financed and operated through the CSRDF, a trust fund.
 CSRDF monies are generated primarily from employees' contributions, federal entity contributions, payments from the General Fund, and interest on investments in Treasury securities.
-As of September 30, 2022, USPS has accrued, but not paid OPM, \$18.1 billion in CSRS and FERS retirement benefit expenses since 2014.
-In 2022, USPS made a partial payment of \$0.5 billion towards the required payment for FERS amortization.
+As of September 30, 2023, USPS has accrued, but not paid OPM, \$22.7 billion in CSRS and FERS retirement benefit expenses since 2014.
+USPS made a partial payment of \$0.6 billion and \$0.5 billion in 2023 and 2022, respectively, towards the required payment for FERS amortization.
 In order for USPS to preserve liquidity and to ensure the ability to fulfill its primary universal service mission was not placed at undue risk, USPS has not made all of the required payments for FERS or CSRS amortization.
 The cost of each year's payment, including defaulted payments, along with other benefit program costs, are included in USPS' net cost for that year in the consolidated Statements of Net Cost.
 The liability is not included on the government-wide Balance Sheet due to the USPS liability being eliminated with OPM's corresponding receivable.

-The civilian pension liability increased by \$194.2 billion, primarily due to less favorable than assumed plan experience and the declining interest rate assumption.
+The civilian pension liability increased by \$200.7 billion, primarily due to higher inflation and salary increase assumptions.